 These five New England and Mid-Atlantic destinations will jump-start your wanderlust and tempt you to go off the beaten path in 2015.

 Why Go: Philadelphia is loaded with neighborhoods ripe for exploration.
 Topping the list of the quirkily named is Manayunk.
 It’s a Native American word meaning “where we go to drink.”
 One glance at the number of bars and breweries packing perky Main Street and you’ll see that this moniker is utterly appropriate.
 This hotspot is flooded with dozens of owner-operated boutiques, restaurants and galleries that offer a unique assortment of goods and highly personalized service.
-The neighborhood is garnering a reputation as a haven for bikers, playing host to the annual Philly Cycling Classic.
+The neighborhood is garnering a reputation as a haven for bikers too.
 The Manayunk Wall, with its 17% incline, will challenge even serious cyclists.
 Those seeking to break a gentle sweat favor pedaling the level Canal Towpath.

 Where to Stay: There are no hotels in Manayunk proper, but getting to Philly is a snap.
 The new Radisson Blu Warwick Hotel’s playful public spaces and primo location make it a crowd pleaser.